 When choosing a web design company to develop your e-commerce website, have an idea of the functionality you require now and in the future.
 It is recommended that you choose a Content Management System (CMS) platform, whereby you can edit your website content and manage your products yourself without the help of a web design company that will likely charge you for such changes.
 Ensure that your website will be responsive to mobile devices so that it will be effective regardless of whether visitors are viewing from a smartphone, tablet or desktop computer.
 Ensure that the checkout process, in particular, is easily usable on mobile devices.

 Write your product descriptions

 The more effort you put into the display of your products, the greater your chance of succeeding online.
-Consider your ecommerce store as the shelves of a physical, retail store – tidy, informative and easy-to-find products are beneficial to a good customer experience.
+Consider your e-commerce store as the shelves of a physical, retail store – tidy, informative, and easy-to-find products are beneficial to good customer experience.
 Include product descriptions and quality images of all your products for sale.
 Include weight and measurements if relevant.
 The more info, the better!